Thinkwise/docs/docs/sf/functionality.md

 - Result - This is where the program objects, which make use of the template, are (re)generated and can be applied.
 You can also perform a static code analysis of the generated program objects.

+- Unit tests - The place to create, maintain and run unit tests.
+See [unit tests](unit_test)

-- Test cases - Here you can create test cases for your business logic.
+- Process tests - Here you can create test cases for your business logic.
 See [test cases](test_cases).

 - Validation - This tab shows any validation messages regarding the selected business logic.